RishabhRD/rs-stl/docs/design.md

 - End Position is position immediately after last element in the range.

-Thus, rs-stl consistently treats range as semi-open range with positions `[start, end)`. semi-open range representation is chosen because they enables us to represent empty ranges.
+Thus, rs-stl consistently treats range as semi-open range with positions `[start, end)`. semi-open range representation is chosen because they enable us to represent empty ranges.

-However, it is not necessary that end position is known upfront, when one starts using the range, but that doesn't mean the range is empty.
+However, it is not necessary that end position for a range would always be known upfront.

 For example: